Blackbaud's 2024 Impact Report Highlights Continued Commitment To Corporate Social Responsibility

 Supporting Teachers and Students: 7M+ assignments were created for K-12 students in 2024 through Blackbaud's learning management system.

-Investing in the Future of the Social Impact Sector: In 2024, we unveiled six waves of innovation coming to our product portfolio to empower nonprofits, schools, corporate social impact teams, and individual changemakers.
+Investing in the Future of the Social Impact Sector: In 2024, we unveiled six waves of innovation coming to our product portfolio that will empower nonprofits, schools, corporate social impact teams, and individual changemakers to achieve even greater outcomes.

 Environmental Sustainability: Blackbaud is committed to reducing its environmental impact and supporting customers in their sustainability efforts.
-Blackbaud participates in CDP's public disclosure and aligns its reporting with TCFD recommendations.
+Blackbaud participates in CDP's public disclosure and aligns its reporting with the Task Force on Climate-Related Financial Disclosures (TCFD) recommendations.

 -